-There is hereby established the Northern Virginia Transportation Commission (the Commission) as a transportation commission pursuant to this chapter.
-The Commission shall consist of five nonlegislative citizen members from Fairfax County, three nonlegislative citizen members from Arlington County; one nonlegislative citizen member from the County of Loudoun, two nonlegislative citizen members from the City of Alexandria, one nonlegislative member from the City of Falls Church, one nonlegislative citizen member from the City of Fairfax, and the Chairman of the Commonwealth Transportation Board or his designee to serve ex officio with voting privileges.
-If a county or city contiguous to the District agrees to join the District, such jurisdiction shall appoint one nonlegislative citizen member to the Commission.
+There is hereby established the Northern Virginia Transportation Commission (the "Commission") as a transportation commission pursuant to this chapter.
+The Commission shall consist of five nonlegislative citizen members from Fairfax County, three nonlegislative citizen members from Arlington County; one nonlegislative citizen member from the County of Loudoun, two nonlegislative citizen members from the City of Alexandria, one member from the City of Falls Church, one nonlegislative citizen member from the City of Fairfax, and the Chairman of the Commonwealth Transportation Board or his designee to serve ex officio with voting privileges.
+If a county or city contiguous to the District agrees to join the District, such jurisdiction shall appoint one member to the Commission.
 Members from the respective counties and cities shall be appointed from their governing bodies.
-The Commission shall also include four members of the House of Delegates appointed by the Speaker of the House of Delegates for terms coincident with their terms of office and two members of the Senate appointed by the Senate Committee on Rules for terms coincident with their terms of office.
+The Commission shall also include four members of the House of Delegates appointed by the Speaker of the House of Delegates for terms coincident with their terms of office and two members of the Senate appointed by the Senate Committee on Privileges and Elections for terms coincident with their terms of office.
 Members may be reappointed for successive terms.
 All members shall be citizens of the Commonwealth.
 Except for the Chairman of the Commonwealth Transportation Board or his designee, all members of the Commission shall be residents of the localities comprising the Transportation District.
-Vacancies occurring other than by expiration of a term shall be filled for the unexpired term.
-Vacancies shall be filled in the same manner as the original appointments.